saltstack/salt/doc/topics/installation/rhel.rst

 -------------------------------------------

 .. warning::
+    Salt 2015.8 is currently not available in EPEL due to unsatisfied
-    Salt 2015.8 requires ``python-crypto`` 2.6.1 or higher, and ``python-tornado`` version 4.2.1 or higher.
-These packages are not currently available in EPEL for Red Hat 5 and 6.
-You must install these dependencies from another location or use the SaltStack repository documented above.
+    dependencies: ``python-crypto`` 2.6.1 or higher, and ``python-tornado`` version 4.2.1 or higher.
+These packages are not currently available in EPEL for Red Hat Enterprise Linux 6 and 7.

 Enabling EPEL
 *************